Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Updating the Account info

-The account information can be updated with a new EdDSA public key which invalidates all orders and offchain requests of the account.
+The account information can be updated with a new EdDSA public key which invalidates all orders and off-chain requests of the account.

+### The party with the dual-author keys stops signing rings containing the order

+Only the party with the dual-author keys can actually use the order in a ring.
+Especially in an order-sharing setup like described [here](#Order-sharing-with-Dual-Authoring) this would be very useful.
+Anybody can become a 'Wallet' and create orders using their own personal dual-author addresses so they remain in complete control of their orders.

 ### Creating an order with a larger orderID in the same trading history slot

 See [Order Aliasing](#Order-Aliasing) how the trading history is stored.
 If an order with a larger orderID is used in a ring settlement at the same trading history slot as a previous order, the previous order is automatically cancelled.

-### Wallet stops signing rings with the dual-author address

-Only the party with the dual-author keys can actually use the order in a ring.
-Especially in an order-sharing setup like described [here](#Order-sharing-with-Dual-Authoring) this would be very useful.
-Anybody can become a 'wallet', so big traders can use their own personal dual-author addresses and remain in complete control of their orders.

-### The DEX removes the order in the order book
+### The DEX removes the order in the order-book

 If the order never left the DEX and the user trusts the DEX than the order can simply be removed from the order book.